We Need Your Support!

 5 Tips for Those Planning to Study in Athens

-If you’ve just arrived or are arriving soon in Athens, we’re certain that you’re going to have a great time in the city.
+If you’ve just arrived or are arriving soon in Athens, we’re certain you will have a great time in the city.

-You’ll soon find out that locals are quite friendly and that Athens is an ideal place for both short-term and long-term studies.
+You’ll soon discover that locals are quite friendly and that Athens is an ideal place for short-term and long-term studies.

-Still, in order to help you get acquainted with the city a little quicker, we have put together a list with five tips for those planning to study in Athens.
+Still, to help you get acquainted with the city quickly, we have compiled a list with five tips for those planning to study in Athens.

 Learn a Few Greek Words

-While Greek can be daunting to someone not familiar with the language or the Greek alphabet, it is well worth the effort to learn a few words.
+While Greek can be daunting to someone unfamiliar with the language or the Greek alphabet, it is well worth learning a few words.

 Greeks are generally friendly and willing to speak in English if they know it, but the effort to begin a conversation in Greek is always appreciated.